Advice and Guidance for your Future

 You can find help and information in a number of ways including:

-- 1:2:1 appointments or drop-in sessions in person, on the telephone or email with Student Coaches, Higher Education Champions and Level 6 Careers Advisor
+- 1:2:1 appointments or drop-in sessions in person, on the telephone, virtual or email with careers advisors, Higher Education Champions and our Level 6 careers team

-- Topics covered in the college Careers and Wellbeing Calendar
+- Topics covered in the college Careers and Wellbeing Tutorial Programme

 - Access information via Moodle Careers and Progression pages – including links to useful websites and sources of information to help you research